Alistair-Turcan/TusoAI/README.md

 ### Setup

 TusoAI requires a template file with a `tuso_model` function.
 This function is the only function TusoAI ever sees and operates on, the rest of the code remains fixed.
-This ensures the evaluation scheme is never altered, and enables TusoAI to work with arbitrarily large codebases.
+This ensures the evaluation scheme is never altered, and enables TusoAI to work with arbitrarily large codebases. `tuso_model` can be empty and TusoAI will construct its own initial methods, or it can contain an existing method that TusoAI will build off of.
 This template file should print out an evaluation metric, which TusoAI will extract and use to evaluate performance.
 See `template.py` for an example, as well as initial files in the `examples` directory.

 ### Running